n3urovirtual/Tap-and-Play/README.md

 ## Overview

 A few months ago, a member of my extended family suffered a TBI (Traumatic Brain Injury) after a fall accident.
 As part of the rehabilitation process, the opotmetrist suggested a game in which objects are moving around the screen and they become bigger/generate a sound once the user tap on them.
 Such a game was not available for Android devices, so I decided to make one from scratch.
-This github repo is the outcome of my efforts.
+This github repo is the result of my efforts.

 ## Description